Code-Institute-Submissions/globeconnections/README.md

 - ### Media:

-*(1) The images used in this site were obtained from: [FREEPIK](https://www.freepik.com/home "illustrations, photos, icons, mockups, and presentations templates") and [NATIONAL GEOGRAPHIC](https://www.nationalgeographic.com/ "NATIONAL GEOGRAPHIC").*
+*(1) The images used in this site were obtained from [FREEPIK](https://www.freepik.com/home "illustrations, photos, icons, mockups, and presentations templates") and [NATIONAL GEOGRAPHIC](https://www.nationalgeographic.com/ "NATIONAL GEOGRAPHIC").*

-*(2) The color scheme for this website is derived from: [COOLORS](https://coolors.co/ "The super fast color schemes generator!
+*(2) The color scheme for this website is derived from [COOLORS](https://coolors.co/ "The super fast color schemes generator!
 Create, save and share perfect palettes in seconds!").*

-*(3) The favicon was generated with the following website: [FAVICON](https://favicon.io/favicon-generator/ "Favicon Generator").*
+*(3) The favicon was generated with [FAVICON GENERATOR](https://favicon.io/favicon-generator/ "Favicon Generator").*

 *(4) All the images were compressed with the following website: [TINYJPG](https://tinyjpg.com/ "Smart JPEG and PNG compression").*

-*(5) The icons were added from the following website: [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*
+*(5) The icons were added from [FONTAWESOME](https://fontawesome.com/ "Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.").*

 *(6) The multi-device mock-up on this document is created using [TECHSINI](https://techsini.com/multi-mockup/ "Multi-device website mock-up generator").*